-The profitability of the nitrogen fertilizer business is directly affected by the price and availability of pet coke obtained from the Coffeyville refinery pursuant to a long-term agreement and pet coke purchased from third parties, both of which vary based on market prices.
-Pet coke is a key raw material used by the nitrogen fertilizer business in the manufacture of nitrogen fertilizer products.
+The profitability of the Coffeyville fertilizer facility is directly affected by the price and availability of pet coke obtained from CVR Refining's Coffeyville, Kansas crude oil refinery pursuant to a long-term agreement and pet coke purchased from third parties, both of which vary based on market prices.
+Pet coke is a key raw material used by the Coffeyville fertilizer facility in the manufacture of nitrogen fertilizer products.
 If pet coke costs increase, the nitrogen fertilizer business may not be able to increase its prices to recover these increased costs, because market prices for nitrogen fertilizer products are not correlated with pet coke prices.